Meet the Founder

 I made my first garment at the age of 7, on the grass in my garden in North London.
 Having grown up with a black and gold singer sewing machine in the house, watching fabric come to life in my Mother's hands, I marvelled at how a flat piece of fabric could be transformed and engineered into 3d clothes worn by my siblings and I.

-I have a deep love for creating clothing.
-It came and went over the years.
-At 19, I made and sold clothes to my friends.
-I studied fashion design and took fashion drawing classes at London's Central St Martin's School of Art, however, I chose the predictability and dependability of corporate retail, immersing my geekish side into a function called merchandising (profits, forecasting and analysis of inventory data).
+At 19, I started a small fashion business.
+I studied fashion design and fashion drawing at London's Central St Martin's School of Art, however, I chose the predictability and dependability of corporate retail, immersing my geekish side into a function called merchandising (profits, forecasting and analysis of inventory data).